navyakanth23/cookie-consent-popup/README.md

 - Popup appears on first visit.
 - Smooth fade-in animation using CSS transitions.
 - Stores user's consent in `localStorage`.
-- Popup disappears permanently once accepted.
+- The popup disappears permanently once accepted.

 ## 🧰 Technologies Used